Title: Hugh Henley Warren Family

 Citation: Researchers are requested to cite the collection title, collection number, and the State Historical Society of North Dakota in all footnote and bibliographic references.

-Transfer: Artifacts were offered to the Museums Division in July 2011.
+Transfer: Artifacts were offered to the Museums Division in July 2011 and June 2014.

 Written by Michael Hartnett and Elizabeth (Liz) Styer, Grandchildren of Warren